blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Vedas.md

 	- Apara Vidya (Emprical Knowledge)
 - Para Vidya is the goal, and Apara Vidya outlines the path
 - Para Vidya is the knowledge of the Atma and Brahma
+## Veda is endless
+> The Ṛcs are limited (parimita),
+> The Samans are limited,
+> And the Yajuses are limited,
+> But of the Word Brahman, there is no end.
+>
+> — Taittiriya Samhita VII.3.1.4, Translated by Barbara Holdrege
 # Sections
 ## Samhithas (Put Together / Collections)
 They contain hymns and benedictions.